kumagai-group/oxygen_vacancies_db/README.md

 ### Non-trivial Defects
 This panel indicates a set of defects that show non-trivial defects.

-- unusual defect type: Shown when the defect type is detected other than vacancy, its type is written.
+- defect type: Shown when the defect type is detected other than vacancy.
-  In this study, vacancy_spit or unknown are appeared, the latter of which indicates large atomic reconstruction.
+  The shown type is vacancy_spit or unknown, the latter of which indicates the defect accompany large atomic reconstruction.
-- supergroup: Shown if the final structure shows supergroup relation with respect to the initial site symmetry.
+- supergroup: Shown when the final structure shows supergroup relation with respect to the initial site symmetry.
-- not same config from init: Shown if the atomic configuration is considered to be different from the initial structure using the atom mapping technique with cutoff = 1Å.
+- not same config from init: Shown when the atomic configuration is considered to be different from the initial structure using the atom mapping technique with cutoff = 1Å.
-- energy strange: Shown in the absolute formation energy is anomalously large.
+- energy strange: Shown when the absolute formation energy is anomalously large.

 ### To defect page
-This page shows the information on individual defect.
+This web page shows the information on individual defect.
+The name indicates vacancy site and charge state (*q*).
-The name e.g., Va_O1_0 indicates oxygen vacancy at the O1 site with charge state q=0.
+For example, Va_O1_0 means the oxygen vacancy at the O1 site with charge state *q*=0.

 #### Potential
-It shows the atomic site potential.
+This panel shows the atomic site potential.
-The values for elements are potentials caused by the defect, which is the potential difference of the defective supercells from the perfect supercells calculated by VASP.
+The values for elements are potentials caused by the defect, which is the potential difference of the defective supercells from the perfect supercells calculated with VASP.
-The PC indicates the point-charge potential, while Diff means the element values minus PC values.
+The **PC** indicates the point-charge potential, while **Diff** means difference of the element values from the **PC** values.

 #### Eigenvalues
 The Eigenvalues mean the electron eigenvalues at the converged structures.